 What is a GIST?

-GIST is a rare cancer of the GI tract.
+GIST is a rare cancer of the gastrointestinal (GI) tract, also called the digestive tract.
 A tumor can happen anywhere in your GI tract, from the esophagus to the anus.
 GIST starts in cells called the interstitial cells of Cajal.
 These cells are part of the nervous system.
 They send signals to the muscles of your GI tract.
 This helps your GI tract move food and liquid through it.

 What causes GIST?

 Researchers are still learning what causes GIST.
-In most cases, an abnormal gene causes an enzyme called KIT to tell cells in the gut to keep multiplying.
+In most cases, a gene causes an enzyme called KIT to be produced.
+KIT tells cells in the gut to keep growing and multiplying.
 This causes a tumor to grow.
-In rare cases, a different protein causes cells to grow too much and causes a tumor.
-GIST may run in families who have neurofibromatosis type 1.
-This is a genetic condition that causes tumors to grow in parts of the nervous system.
+In rare cases, a different protein (called PDGFRA) causes cells to grow too much and causes a tumor.
+GIST may run in families who have a genetic syndrome called neurofibromatosis type 1.
+Carney-Stratakis syndrome is another inherited condition that puts people at a higher risk of GIST.

 Symptoms of GIST